-Depreciation expense, not related to cost of sales, during fiscal year ending March 31, 2015 was \$558,231 or 102% higher than the fiscal year ended March 31, 2014, when depreciation expense was \$276,661.
-These increases in depreciation expense are primarily due to the purchase of multiple fixed assets including additional facility space and additional sales and service vehicles in the last fiscal year, which result in a higher ongoing depreciation expense.
-As a percentage of operating expenses, depreciation increased from approximately 2% of operating expenses in the year ended March 31, 2014 to 3% of operating expenses in the year ended March 31, 2015.
-We expect that depreciation will, as a percentage of revenues, increase in the coming year, given the expected decline in revenues during fiscal 2016, even if depreciation remains, approximately, similar to fiscal 2015 levels.
+Depreciation expense, not related to cost of sales, during fiscal year ending March 31, 2016, was \$516,786 or 7% lower than the fiscal year ended March 31, 2015, of \$558,231 due to improved accuracy in depreciation allocations to appropriate departments and to costs of goods sold as well as a change in estimated useful lives of certain asset types.
+As a percentage of operating expenses, depreciation increased from approximately 3.0% of operating expenses in the year ended March 31, 2015 to 3.8% of operating expenses in the year ended March 31, 2016, due primarily to a decline in revenues.
+We expect that depreciation expense will remain relatively constant in the coming year.